jonschlinkert/minimist-expand/README.md

 ## Use as a plugin

-Use as a plugin with [minimist-plugins]:
+Use as a plugin with [minimist-plugins](https://github.com/jonschlinkert/minimist-plugins):

 ```js
 var minimist = require('minimist');